 - Joint Social Media Campaigns

 - Exclusive Website or Newsletter Content

 - Joint Advertising in Motorsport Publications

 - Driver and Car Appearances at Business Events.

-Now this is an extreme example where two brands (Red Bull and the driver) are bound together.
-We’ve seen similar results achieved in a smaller scale from a variety of sponsorships.
+Now, this is an extreme example where two brands (Red Bull and the driver) are bound together.
+We’ve seen similar results achieved on a smaller scale from a variety of sponsorships.

 Case Study: Penske is a famous name in motorsport all over the world.
 But have you ever noticed how all their cars are always supported by Shell?

-While Penske are fortunate that their core business and motorsport go hand in hand.
-We’ve helped other business build similar relationships as part of their sponsorships in motorsport.
+While Penske is fortunate that their core business and motorsport go hand in hand.
+We’ve helped other businesses build similar relationships as part of their sponsorships in motorsport.

 Having covered ride days for both Supercars teams and corporate events.
 We’ve seen the same reaction from countless people over the years.
 The exhilaration of the ride, be it in a Supercar, Radical or any number of other cars, leaves passengers with a smile ear to ear.